 - It is born without hair.
 When it is about 3 months old, its hair fully grows.

-- A mother Panda cradles its babies in its arm for several days after birth.
+- A mother Panda cradles her babies in her arm for several days after birth.

-- A baby panda can climb trees after seven months of its birth.
+- A baby panda can climb trees seven months after its birth.

 How many Babies can a Panda give Birth to